WebOfTrustInfo/rwot10-buenosaires/topics-and-advance-readings/rwot-primer.md

 ## Day Three: Engaging in Mandatory Fun

-The third day of RWOT begins with mandatory fun, an "in the margins" event where we're going to send groups out to enjoy the sights of our locale.
-This is a new event at RWOT9 (though we've previously had mandatory fun on the evening before the conference).
-We highly encourage you to sign up and attend.
+The third day of RWOT begins with some extracurricular activities, "in the margins" events where we're going to send groups out to enjoy the sights of our locale.
+We debuted this idea at RWOT9, and we highly encourage you to sign up and attend.

 Obviously, this is an opportunity to generate more inspiration and to network more with your colleagues.
 But, it's also a time to recharge your batteries.
 You'll just have spent a grueling day discussing, outlining, and beginning the writing on your paper, potentially followed by a night of demos.
 Relax and see something totally new, and you'll find that you feel that much more powerful when you return in the afternoon.

+(And some of you may instead decide to recharge your batteries by sleeping in and relaxing at this mid-point of the workshop.
+That's fine too!
+But be sure to be back for the start of the workshop proper, later in the day.)

 ## Day Four: Talking about the Web of Trust